Altabeh/Simpsons-recognized-with-a-CNN/README.md

            x_test.append([R, G, B])
            y_test.append([label])
 ```
-After proper normalization of train, validation and test dataset, we convert integer labels to one-hot vectors of size (1,4)
+After assigning proper float types to each one of train, validation and test datasets, we convert integer labels to one-hot vectors of size (1,4)
 using keras.utils for use with categorical_crossentropy:

 ```ruby